tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/BigCommerce.md

 ![](/assets/BigCommerce/Imagen9.png)

-{{% alert title="Note" color="info"%}}
 To add a new provider, specify the following mandatory fields:
 | Parameter | Description |
 |---|---|
 | Select Payu Latam country | Choose the country you want to configure |